CVE-2011-4838

 01 // Technical Summary

 JRuby versions prior to 1.6.5.1 are vulnerable to a denial-of-service (DoS) attack.
-By providing specially crafted input, attackers can trigger predictable hash collisions, leading to excessive CPU consumption and potentially rendering the application unresponsive.
+This vulnerability allows attackers to exhaust server resources by crafting malicious input that triggers hash collisions, leading to excessive CPU consumption and application unavailability.

 02 // Vulnerability Mechanism